 Goes good with

 …almost everything!
-This bread does not have an extremely characteristic taste so it can be combined with a lot of different things.
+This simple white bread does not have an extremely characteristic taste so it can be combined with a lot of different things.
 If you prefer to make a sandwich out of it, have it toasted or rather like to combine it with sweet things – it all matches very well.